catavallejos/BASiCS/README.md

 - <a href="https://github.com/horta"> Danilo Horta </a>
 - <a href="https://github.com/nilseling"> Nils Eling </a>

+## Acknowledgements

+We thank several members of the Marioni laboratory (EMBL-EBI; CRUK-CI) for support and discussions throughout the development of this R library.
+In particular, we are grateful to Aaron Lun (@LTLA, CRUK-CI) for advise and support during the preparation the Bioconductor submission.
+We also acknowledge multiple contributions from users for their feedback and contributions (Github aliases provided within parenthesis): Ben Dulken (@bdulken), Chang Xu (@xuchang116), Danilo Horta (@Horta), Dmitriy Zhukov (@dvzhukov), Jens Preußner (@jenzopr), Joanna Dreux (@Joannacodes), Kevin Rue-Albrecht (@kevinrue), Luke Zappia (@lazappi) Simon Anders (@s-andrews), Yongchao Ge and Yuan Cao (@yuancao90), among others.

+This work has been supported by the MRC Biostatistics Unit (MRC grant no. MRC_MC_UP_0801/1; Catalina Vallejos and Sylvia Richardson), EMBL European Bioinformatics Institute (core European Molecular Biology Laboratory funding; Catalina Vallejos, Nils Eling and John Marioni), CRUK Cambridge Institute (core CRUK funding; John Marioni) and The Alan Turing Institute (EPSRC grant no. EP/N510129/1; Catalina Vallejos).

 ## References

 - <a href="http://dx.doi.org/10.1371/journal.pcbi.1004333">Vallejos <em>et al.</em> (2015).
 BASiCS: Bayesian Analysis of Single-Cell Sequencing Data </a>